Arech/nntl/README.md

 It is multithreaded, x64 friendly and uses OpenBLAS only as a back-end to multiply matrices.
 NNTL is a header only library and requires no other dependencies, except for OpenBLAS and Boost (header only).
-It is statically typed and doesn't use virtual function calls.
+It is statically typed and doesn't use virtual functions.

 NNTL provides a way to convert an UML (class) diagramm of a neural network directly into C++ code (i.e. you draw something [like this](https://github.com/Arech/nntl/blob/master/arch_sample.png?raw=true) and it converts it to nntl-powered C++ code).
 This feature is extremely helpful for designing proper network architectures and an absolute time-saver.
 It allows a user to focus on incorporating domain knowledge into neural network instead of doing very error-prone architecture programming.
 However, it requires some additional software ([Visual Paradigm](https://www.visual-paradigm.com/) for diagramming and Matlab to execute converter scripts).
 See below for details.